VCB Bench: An Evaluation Benchmark for Audio-Grounded Large Language Model Conversational Agents: Experiment

 \subsubsection{Text-Speech Alignment}

-To investigate the text-speech alignment capability of LALMs, we conduct an ablation study, which is shown on Figure \ref{text-speech-alignment}.
-The visualization is based on two selection criteria from TIF and TIF-En: the four models with the highest A2A W/ ASR scores, and the four datasets with the largest mean score differences between A2A W/ ASR and A2T.
+To investigate the text-speech alignment capability of LALMs, we conduct an ablation study, which is shown in Figure \ref{text-speech-alignment}.
+The visualization is based on two selection criteria from TIF and TIF-En: the four performing models with distinct differences between their A2T and A2A APIs, and the four datasets with the largest mean score differences between A2A W/ ASR and A2T.
 Results for Chinese and English tasks are plotted separately in the upper and lower sections of the figure, respectively.

-From the results, models like GLM4-Voice (Chinese) and Baichuan-Audio-Chat (English) demonstrate strong text-speech alignment---their A2T results are close to A2A W/ ASR results, indicating consistent semantic output between directly generated text and text transcribed from speech.
-In contrast, models such as Qwen2.5-Omni (Chinese) and Kimi-Audio (English) show large discrepancies between A2T and A2A W/ ASR, suggesting mismatches in semantics between text and speech generation.
-Meanwhile, for audio generation quality (assessed by the gap between A2A W/ ASR and A2A W/O ASR, where smaller gaps imply clearer audio), GLM4-Voice (Chinese), Kimi-Audio (Chinese), and Baichuan-Audio-Chat (English) exhibit minimal differences between A2A W/ ASR and A2A W/O ASR, meaning their generated audio is clear enough for accurate ASR transcription and well-suited for audio-only scenarios.
-Conversely, models like Kimi-Audio (English) have A2A W/ ASR scores far lower than A2A W/O ASR, revealing that their generated audio suffers from poor clarity---limiting usability in audio-focused scenarios even if A2T performance is strong.
-Overall, models such as GLM4-Voice (Chinese) and Baichuan-Audio-Chat (English) excel in both text-speech alignment and audio generation quality, while other LALMs face challenges in cross-lingual adaptation or audio clarity, highlighting the need for targeted optimization in these aspects.
+From the results, models like Fun-Audio-Chat demonstrate strong text-speech alignment---their A2T results are close to A2A W/ ASR results, indicating consistent semantic output between directly generated text and text transcribed from speech.
+In contrast, models such as Qwen2.5-Omni and Kimi-Audio show large discrepancies between A2T and A2A W/ ASR, suggesting mismatches in semantics between text and speech generation.
+Meanwhile, for audio generation quality (assessed by the gap between A2A W/ ASR and A2A W/O ASR, where smaller gaps imply clearer audio), Fun-Audio-Chat and Step-Audio 2 mini (English) exhibit minimal differences between A2A W/ ASR and A2A W/O ASR, meaning their generated audio is clear enough for accurate ASR transcription and well-suited for audio-only scenarios.
+Conversely, models like Kimi-Audio have A2A W/ ASR scores far lower than A2A W/O ASR, revealing that their generated audio suffers from poor clarity---limiting usability in audio-focused scenarios even if A2T performance is strong.
+Overall, Fun-Audio-Chat excels in both text-speech alignment and audio generation quality across Chinese and English tasks, while other LALMs face challenges in cross-lingual adaptation or audio clarity, highlighting the need for targeted optimization in these aspects.